cdrummey216/whoami/whoami.md

 I was searching for the answer.
 I am where I am.
 I am what I am.
 I am who I am.
 I am as I am, this doer/thinker.
 All that my self can create is new combinations of words, my own slang-style.
 The new slang-style.

+### 4/6/2022 ~20:00

+Out the back door, gliding across the patio.
+Finger guns to the rabbit under the floodlight.
+The garage door shuts behind me.
+Time slows.

+"I am a Christian, I know how to suffer and how to be joyful."

 # Part 5: How to be intentional? (a: Framing, universal truth)

 ## Framing the World